xenserver/python-libs/README.md

 This package has CI which can be run locally but is also run in GitHub CI to ensure Test-driven development.

-The Continuous Integration Tests feature:
+CI features:

 - Combined coverage testing of Python 2.7 and Python 3.8 code branches
 - Automatic Upload of the combined coverage to CodeCov (from the GitHub Workflow)
 - Checking of the combined coverage against the diff to master: Fails if changes are not covered!
-- Pylint report in the GitHub Action Summary page, with Warning and Error annotatios, even in the code review.
+- Pylint report in the GitHub Action Summary page, with Warning and Error annotations, even in the code review.
-- Check that changes don't generate pylint warnings (if warning classes which are enabled in .pylintrc)
+- Check that changes don't generate pylint warnings (if warning classes which are enabled in `.pylintrc`)
 - Static analysis using `mypy`, `pylint`, `pyright` and `pytype`

 This enforces that any change (besides whitespace):

-- has code coverage and
+- Has code coverage,
 - does not introduce a `pylint` warning which is not disabled in `.pylintrc`
 - does not introduce a type of static analysis warning which is currently suppressed.

 ## Status Summary

-- The warnings shown on the GitHub Actions Summary Page indicate the remaining work for full Pyhon3 support (excluding missing tests).

 ## `Pylint` results from GitHub CI in GitHub Actions page